 Summer mountain farming

-In 2023, the culture of seterdrift, summer mountain farming, was nominated for the UNESCO list of Intangible Cultural Heritage.
-This tradition, where the farmers move their livestock to the mountains in the summer so that they can graze more freely, has long roots in Norwegian history.
-During the summer, the farmers live in small wooden huts in the mountains, called seter, and subsist on various traditional foods.
+The culture of seterdrift, summer mountain pastoral farming, is included on the UNESCO Representative List of the Intangible Cultural Heritage of Humanity.
+This tradition, where the farmers move their livestock to the mountains so they can graze more freely, has long roots in Norwegian history.
+During the summer, the farmers live in small wooden huts called seter and subsist on various traditional foods.

-This culture is now about to disappear completely.
-Fortunately, efforts are underway to preserve the food traditions, expertise, knowledge, buildings, landscapes, stories, biological diversity, and the unique experiences that can only be experienced on a seter.
+The practice is about to disappear completely.
+Fortunately, efforts are underway to preserve the food traditions, expertise, knowledge, buildings, landscapes, stories, biological diversity, and the unique atmosphere that can only be experienced at a seter.

 UNESCO Global Geoparks in Norway